Writing Components

 You can get around this limitation by manually providing an (optional) display name at component creation:

-import { ModularComponent } from './modular-component'
+import { ModularComponent } from '@modular-component/core'

 export const MyComponent = ModularComponent('MyComponent')